 Documents to download

 The change in the structure of the new duty system was broadly welcomed across the political spectrum and by expert commentators.
 Campaigners who argued the previous system was enabling alcohol misuse, such as the Alcohol Health Alliance, said the new system was a welcome first step.

-There was a negative response, however, from the wine and spirits industry, whose products would be largely excluded from the new reliefs and would be taxed more on average (as wine and spirits tend to be stronger than beers or ciders).
+There was a negative response, however, from the wine and spirits industry, whose products were going to be largely excluded from the new reliefs and would be taxed more on average (as wine and spirits tend to be stronger than beers or ciders).

-The wine industry expressed concern at the ending of the easement, arguing that the new system would become more burdensome than what was in place previously.
+The wine industry also expressed concern at the ending of the temporary easement, arguing that the new system would be expensive and administratively burdensome for producers.

-There was also a negative reaction to the decision to uprate alcohol duty for the first time in three years.
-MPs expressed this during the debate on the Finance (No. 2) Bill 2022-23, and industry representatives (such as the Wine and Spirit Trade Association and the Society of Independent Brewers) commented that raising alcohol duty during a difficult time for drinks producers and hospitality outlets alike would cause negative consequences for them and for consumers.
+There was also a negative reaction to the decision to increase the rates alcohol duty alongside the introduction of the new system.
+MPs expressed this during the debate on the Finance (No. 2) Bill 2022-23, which made provision for the new alcohol duty system.
+Industry representatives (such as the Wine and Spirit Trade Association and the Society of Independent Brewers) commented that raising alcohol duty during a difficult time for drinks producers and hospitality outlets would cause negative consequences for them and for consumers alike.

+Documents to download